jgguenard/snapp/README.md

 ### mask

-A module to format the way values are displayed
+A module to format the way values are displayed and stored

 ### request